Typewind-Ltd/.github/profile/README.md

 Founded in 2023, we are a dynamic tech & sports start-up, goal is simple yet ambitious: **to empower club running and achieve unparalleled success, both commercially and in the sporting arena.**

 🌟 **What We Do:**
-   - We innovate at the crossroads of technology and sports, developing cutting-edge solutions with machine learning, LLM and AI that transform the way clubs operate, compete, and succeed.
+   - We innovate at the crossroads of technology and sports, developing cutting-edge solutions with machine learning, LLM, and AI that transform the way clubs operate, compete, and succeed.
    - Our projects range from advanced analytics tools, fan engagement analytics, to state-of-the-art management software - all designed to elevate the sports club experience by request.

 ## 🚀 Contribution Guidelines

 ### 1. **Respect the Code, Respect Each Other 🌈**
-   - Write code so clean and neat, it feels like magic!
-But remember, no fouls and errors - always know what you are doing.
+   - Write clean and neat code.
+No fouls and errors - always be responsible for what you do
    - Diversity in coding styles, just like in people, makes our project richer.
 Be kind, be respectful.

 ### 2. **Commit and PR Often 🌟**